-Equity awards have been historically and, we believe, will continue to be, an integral component of our overall compensation program for our employees and directors.
+Equity awards have been historically and, we believe, will continue to be, an integral component of our overall compensation program for our employees and other service providers.
 Currently, we maintain the 2019 Plan to grant stock options, restricted stock unit awards and other forms of equity-based awards to our employees, directors and consultants.
-The Amended 2019 Plan will provide us with the shares necessary to continue to grant equity awards at levels we determine to be appropriate in order to attract new employees and directors, retain our existing employees and directors and to provide incentives for such persons to exert maximum efforts for our success.
+The Amended 2019 Plan will provide us with the shares necessary to continue to grant equity awards at levels we determine to be appropriate in order to retain our employees and other service providers and to provide incentives for such persons to exert maximum efforts for our success.

-We believe it is critical for our long-term success that the interests of our employees and directors are tied to our success as "owners" of our business.
-The equity incentive programs we have in place are intended to build stockholder value by attracting and retaining talented employees and directors.
+We believe it is critical for our long-term success that the interests of our employees and other service providers are tied to our success as "owners" of our business.
+The equity incentive programs we have in place are intended to build stockholder value by attracting and retaining talented employees and other service providers.
 We believe we must continue to offer competitive equity compensation packages in order to retain and motivate the talent necessary for our continued growth and success.
 We carefully monitor the equity compensation and equity holdings of our employees, directors and consultants as well as the type of equity awards we grant to ensure these awards continue to provide incentives for the recipients to work towards our success.
 Traditionally, stock options have been the primary component of our equity program.
 The potential value of stock options is realized only if our share price increases, and so stock options provide a strong incentive for individuals to work to build stockholder value.
 In the last several years, we have also granted restricted stock unit awards to certain employees at levels that minimize dilution with an appreciation of the value transfer.

-We believe that the shares currently available for grant under the 2019 Plan will be insufficient to meet our anticipated retention and recruiting needs, particularly because: (1) we need to maintain our ability to offer equity incentives to current employees and new hires that are consistent with our historical equity incentives and industry benchmarks; (2) we are focused on cash preservation to fund our clinical programs and have increased the weighting of equity compensation for certain incentive programs; and (3) over the past 12 months a significant number of options have had strike prices significantly above our current stock price and we have determined that additional equity award opportunities are necessary to retain and motivate employees.
-As of April 22, 2020, 284,976 shares remained available for future grant under the 2019 Plan, 31,820 shares remained available for grant under the inducement award pool under the 2019 Plan and outstanding stock awards granted under the 2019 Plan (which consist of stock options and restricted stock unit awards) covered 1,250,712 shares.
+We believe that the shares currently available for grant under the 2019 Plan will be insufficient to meet our anticipated needs, particularly because: (1) we need to maintain our ability to offer equity incentives to our employees that are consistent with our historical equity incentives and industry benchmarks; (2) we are focused on cash preservation to fund our clinical programs and have increased the weighting of equity compensation for certain incentive programs; and (3) over the past 24 months a significant number of options have had strike prices significantly above our current stock price, and we have determined that additional equity award opportunities are necessary to retain and motivate employees.